davisk-34/davisk-34.github.io/README.md

 ### Step 3: Create a new file called "index.md"
 Once the repo is made, you will be sent to a Quick Setup page.
 Click on !["Creating a new file"](images/creatingANewFile.png) and name the file "index.md".
 This is a markdown file that will be displayed when you visit [username].github.io from a web browser.
 It works exactly like an index.html, except is it a markdown file.

+If you need a refresher on github flavored markdown, here is [a great resource](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+### Step 4: Pick a Jekyll theme